 What is basal cell carcinoma?

-Basal cell carcinoma (BCC) is a common, locally invasive, keratinocytic, or non-melanoma, skin cancer.
-It is also known as rodent ulcer and basalioma.
+Basal cell carcinoma (BCC) is a common, locally invasive, keratinocyte cancer (also known as nonmelanoma cancer).
+It is the most common form of skin cancer.
+BCC is also known as rodent ulcer and basalioma.
 Patients with BCC often develop multiple primary tumours over time.

 Who gets basal cell carcinoma?

 - Age and sex: BCCs are particularly prevalent in elderly males.
 However, they also affect females and younger adults

 - Previous BCC or other form of skin cancer (squamous cell carcinoma, melanoma)

 - Sun damage (photoageing, actinic keratoses)

 - Fair skin, blue eyes and blond or red hair — note; BCC can also affect darker skin types